SlokomManel/How-to-Diversify-any-Personalized-Recommender-/README.md

 ![diagram](diagram.png)

 Overall diagram for recommendation.
 To the left, we zoom in on our personalized pre-processing.
 The one-step and two-step variants show our approach to altering the user profile. $c1$ is identified as a representative category for user $u$. $\{i1, i4, i7, i10, i50 \}$ are $u$'s past interactions. $\{c1, c2, c3, c4\}$ represent item categories.
 With one-step pre-processing, $i2$, and $i6$ are personalized items added to $u$ (in green).
 Following two-step pre-processing, $i4$ and $i10$ are removed from $u$ (in red).

+# Python packages to install for recommendations:
+- Lenskit (lkpy)
+- recommenders (Microsoft)